Buying real estate in Australia?

 We did some research and made this infographic to help you quickly compare rental yields of the major cities in Australia versus those in neighboring countries.
 It provides a clear view of how this country positions itself as a real estate investment destination, which might interest you if you're planning to invest there.

-How have Melbourne rental prices and yields evolved over recent years?
+How have Melbourne rents and yields changed over recent years?

 It's something we develop in our Australia property pack.